 Tissue Collections

-As part of Lorenzo Prendini’s research on the molecular systematics of scorpions, a synoptic collection of scorpion tissues, comprising ca. 2000 tissue samples and associated vouchers (nearly a quarter of all described scorpion species and half of all described genera) has accumulated through fieldwork and donations or exchanges with colleagues around the world.
-The collection is continually augmented and includes sizable holdings of tissue samples from Araneae (for the ATOL Spider Phylogeny project, for which Prendini coordinates the flow of samples to the Molecular Systematics Laboratory), Amblypygi, Chilopoda, Diplopoda, Opiliones, Palpigradi, Ricinulei, Schizomida, Solifugae and Uropygi, in addition to Scorpiones.
-Among other countries, this material originates from Argentina, Australia, Benin, Bolivia, Brazil, Bulgaria, Cameroon, Chile, Dominican Republic, France, French Guiana, Guinea-Bissau, Iran, Israel, Italy, Jamaica, Kazakhstan, Madagascar, Martinique, México, Morocco, Myanmar, Namibia, New Caledonia, New Guinea, New Zealand, Nicaragua, Peru, Philippines, Puerto Rico, Senegal, Seychelles, Taiwan, Tanzania, Thailand, Turkey, South Africa, Uruguay, the U.S.A., Uzbekistan, and Yemen.
+As part of our research on the molecular systematics of scorpions, a synoptic collection of scorpion tissues, comprising ca. 2000 tissue samples and associated vouchers (nearly a quarter of all described scorpion species and half of all described genera) has accumulated through fieldwork and donations or exchanges with colleagues around the world.
+The collection is continually augmented and includes sizable holdings of tissue samples from Araneae (for the ATOL Spider Phylogeny project), Amblypygi, Chilopoda, Diplopoda, Opiliones, Palpigradi, Ricinulei, Schizomida, Solifugae and Uropygi, in addition to Scorpiones.
+Among other countries, this material originates from Argentina, Australia, Benin, Bolivia, Brazil, Bulgaria, Cameroon, Chile, Dominican Republic, France, French Guiana, Guinea-Bissau, Iran, Israel, Italy, Jamaica, Kazakhstan, Madagascar, Martinique, Mexico, Morocco, Myanmar, Namibia, New Caledonia, New Guinea, New Zealand, Nicaragua, Peru, Philippines, Puerto Rico, Senegal, Seychelles, Taiwan, Tanzania, Thailand, Turkey, South Africa, Uruguay, the U.S.A., Uzbekistan, and Yemen.
+These collections are currently being stored at -20�C in large freezers in the Division of Invertebrate Zoology and will eventually be transferred to the Ambrose Monell Collection for Molecular and Microbial Research of the AMNH for permanent storage.

 scorpion bottles